 When a municipality's response capacity is insufficient, the Gouvernement du Québec provides assistance (French only) by deploying government resources to facilitate the return to normal, based on what is provided for in Québec’s national civil protection plan.

-In the event of a windstorm or tornado alert
+In the event of a windstorm, tornado or hurricane alert

 Store or tie down anything the wind might carry away (garden furniture, barbecue, garbage cans, satellite dish, etc.).